JamesSkemp/words/content/post/why-i-dont-have-friends.md

 +++
-title = "Why I Don't Have 'Friends'" summary = "A brief article on why I personally don't have friends, with some discussion of what friends may be." draft = false comments = true date = "2005-06-10T00:00:00-05:00"
+title = "Why I Don't Have 'Friends'" description = "A brief article on why I personally don't have friends, with some discussion of what friends may be." draft = false comments = true date = "2005-06-10T00:00:00-05:00"